Not Like Us, Hunty: Measuring Perceptions and Behavioral Effects of Minoritized Anthropomorphic Cues in LLMs: Findings

-AAE participants often emphasized that SAELM met their expectations for how an AI should behave.
-Statements like ``\textit{Agent [SAELM] sounds normal and like an actual AI}'' underscore this sentiment, with 3.8\% of AAE comments tagged as ``normal.''
-These responses suggest that SAE’s alignment with participants’ expectations of AI fosters a sense of credibility and trustworthiness.
 While both participant groups frequently perceived SAELM as more relatable and human-like, some responses also indicated that it could connect on a personal level.
 For example, 1.4\% of AAE participant comments were tagged as ``resonates.''
 Remarks such as ``\textit{I have a personal connection with him}'' reveal that SAE, while perceived as formal and task-oriented, can also foster a degree of social presence.
 Participants further described SAELM as proactive and motivated, with one noting, ``\textit{Agent [SAELM] expressed enthusiasm and willingness to help,}'' as 1.2\% of AAE comments were tagged as ``enthusiastic.''

 \paragraph{\textbf{Open Coding Analysis Connection to Quantitative Analysis}}

 Our qualitative findings align closely with trends observed in the quantitative analysis, offering deeper insight into participant perceptions.
 For AAE participants, comments indicated greater reliance on the SAELM compared to the AAELM, mirroring the significant quantitative differences in trust and preference between the two agents.
 Perceptions of the AAELM as unprofessional, contextually inappropriate, or even comical corresponded to the agent's lower trust, reliance, and preference scores in the quantitative analysis.